JR2909/virtual_cocktailbar/README.md

 ## static/moon-icon.jpg
 The icon for activating the darkmode, referenced in templates/base.html

+## static/treasure-chest.jpg
+The picutre shown in the page of the errorhandler, templates/404.html

+## static/ingredients.jpg
+Picture shown in the box ingredients, in templates/index.html, for entertainment purpose

+## static/drink.jpg
+Picture shown in the box drink, in templates/index.html, for entertainment purpose

+## static/random_drink.png
+Picture shown in the box random_drink, in templates/index.html, for entertainment purpose

 ## static/videos/...
-Contains the videos used for the video background in index.html.
+Contains the videos used for the video background in templates/index.html.

 ## instance/cocktails.db
 The database, created with flask-sqlalchemy and used to show the to searched cocktails.
 The database is referneced in templates/top_drinks.html